 I got this one at Costco…I think they are about $90 now, they were $75 back when I purchased mine about 10 years ago.
 They last forever. (watch for sales at Costco, my hubby just picked this up at Costco for under $70)

-List of items you will need:
+List of items you will need for seed starting:

 1. A rack or shelf of some sort to hang grow lights above your pots

-2. Decorative rope lights for bottom heat (not absolutely necessary but helpful)
+2. Decorative rope lights for bottom heat (not absolutely necessary but helpful) or plant heat mat.

-3. sterile containers for planting in
+3. sterile containers for planting in (I like re-purposing containers but these are great too)

 4. shop lights with Ott or Grow light bulbs (if you use regular florescent bulbs get both cool and warm ones so your plants get the broad spectrum of light)